iaakashRoy/mirror2/README.md

 At this stage, we're all about those sleek and sophisticated PDF files! 📚 Our mission?
 To streamline the process of extracting information from these documents. 💡

-## Our Objective

-Ever wished you could effortlessly pinpoint the answers to your burning questions within those dense PDFs?
-Well, that's precisely what we're here for! 🎯 Picture this: with Project Mirror2, we'll highlight the precise portions of your PDFs containing the golden nuggets of information you seek! 🌟✨

 ## Stay Tuned!